How to Sync Trello Cards with Microsoft Excel

 Add Unito to your Trello Board (optional)

-This step is for users who wish to add Unito as a Power-Up to an existing Trello board.
+This step is for users who wish to add Unito as a Power-Up to an existing or new board in Trello.
 You can skip this process if you’ve already installed Unito or you’ve logged in directly to our app.
 Otherwise, click here if you need help adding Unito as a Trello Power-Up.
-Just don’t forget to come back to this guide!

 Add a header row to your spreadsheet